thecouchcoder/homelab/install-homepage.md

 I wanted to show the Docker container status on homepage, so I followed [the instructions to setup a Docker socket proxy](https://gethomepage.dev/configs/docker/#using-docker-socket-proxy).
 I was not sure how to reference the container names that are started up in compose, so I played around with [the usage instructions](https://github.com/Tecnativa/docker-socket-proxy/blob/master/README.md#usage) for docker socket proxy.
 This led me to connecting my DOCKER_HOST to the running container and doing `docker container ps`, which showed the correct container names.
 The format is `{service name}-{container name}`.

 To connect the Plex widget I exec'd into the Plex docker container and grabbed the server token for my API Key at this location `$PLEX_HOME/Library/Application Support/Plex Media Server/Preferences.xml`

+# Troubleshooting
+To use an [environment variable in the widget config](https://github.com/gethomepage/homepage/discussions/1782) it must start with the keyword `HOMEPAGE_VAR`.